barboraberkova/english-for-designers/homework-11.md

 It's Saturday.
 It's raining.
 You remember your favorite gallery has a new exhibition, so you open their website — and find nothing useful.
 You go anyway.
 It's closed.
-No hours, no warning, no way to know.
+No opening hours, no warning, no way to know.

 You finally make it inside on Sunday.
-And then a second problem starts: you don't know where to go.
+And then a second problem occurs: you don't know where to go.
 You wander, you ask a guard, you give up and circle back to the entrance.

 This is the gap I wanted to close.
 Not one frustration, but two — **before the visit** and **during the visit** — stitched together by a single app.